 This connection is for 208Y/120-Volt or 120/240 Volt AC, 3-pole, 4 wire, 60 Hz 50 Ampere supply.
 Do not exceed circuit rating.
 Exceeding the circuit rating may cause a fire and result in death or serious injury.

-A flip-down hatch lets you route the power cord out the bottom of the compartment so you can close the compartment door while the power cord is connected.
+A rotating hatch in the compartment floor lets you route the shoreline cord through a passage in the bottom of the compartment so you can shut the compartment door while the shoreline is connected.